 On the evening of October 27th, the A platoon was treated to a home-cooked dinner in appreciation for the services we provide.
 The dinner was prepared by Ken and Ruth Biles along with their daughter Kimberly Bolles.
 Kimberly, who is a 4th-grade teacher at Cumru Elementary, brought thank you cards for our firefighters and paramedics created by her students.

 Deputy Chiefs James Stoudt and Thomas Rehr recently traveled to Hamburg New York to inspect two Emergency One Typhoon Pumpers.
 The new apparatus features a 1500 GPM pump, 500-gallon water tank, shortened wheelbase, and lowered hose bed.
 The units were purchased through First Choice Fire Apparatus.
 Delivery is expected to take place in November.

 After a several month delay due to the pandemic, the 2020 Reading Fire Department Recruit Class officially graduated during a small ceremony held at the Berks County Fire Training Center.
-After words from Fire Chief William Stoudt Jr, Mayor Eddie Rivera, and Academy Staff the recruits were presented with their badges.
+After words from Fire Chief William Stoudt Jr, Mayor Eddie Moran, and Academy Staff the recruits were presented with their badges.
 The class was previously set to graduate during a ceremony in July.
 Graduation Photos

 The Department has recently taken delivery of 3 new Ford Trucks as the first of the new design for officer response vehicles.
 Two F150's and an F250 were purchased through Maguire Ford and then sent to 911 Rapid Response for outfitting.
 The trucks provide for a more safe interior by storing PPE in the rear and not inside the passenger compartment.
 The units are slated for Car 2, Car 600, and the Fire Marshal's Office.